The Sande Ace Registry

 - May 12, 1956 to Jerry Toombs

 Second, the Sandes stamped hull numbers on their Aces.
 One place was under the port side quarterknee shown with the "X" in the picture below.
 The number encoded the month and year of manufacture along with the boat number built in that month.
-For instance, the 2594 for Bob Parks' boat means it was the 4th Sande Ace built in February, 1959.
+For instance, the 2594 for Bob Parks' first boat means it was the 4th Sande Ace built in February, 1959.

 Under the quarterknee.